 To deliver a seamless service, alternative mobility service providers use a multitude of technologies including real-time GPS, identity and access management, IoT, insurtech and mobile computing Shared mobility, like most services, relies heavily on its users.
 The entire ecosystem is kept buoyant by its users and critical mass for adoption.
 This extends the age old access management issue - is the user allowed to access the vehicle and legally able to drive?
 Even more importantly, Is the user really who he or she claims to be?

 The future of mobility is centered around the user, and the secure management of their identity.

-For the mobility sector, it is not enough to connect the data with an online pseudonym.
+For the alternative mobility sector, it is not enough to connect the data with an online pseudonym.
 For example, tracking a bike might be important for anti-theft purposes, but if something were to happen, the insurance claim should be addressed to an actual person.
-Moreover, to provide mobility services, a service provider needs to gather sensitive user data such as their location and the places they visited.
+Moreover, to provide alternative mobility services, a service provider needs to gather sensitive user data such as their location and the places they visited.
 Here’s where trusted digital identity becomes increasingly important.

 Passbase offers ID verification for over 150 countries.
-Strong identity access management (IAM) solutions bolster platform security without compromising the user experience.
+Strong Identity Access Management (IAM) solutions bolster platform security without compromising the user experience.

 To begin with, enterprises must check whether a person is eligible to access the vehicle.
 In the past, this used to be an arduous process involving an image upload and manual verification for a document’s authenticity and validity.
 With smartphone cameras, registering a new user and verifying that they can use the platform’s services can be done through a quick, seamless process: